aurorascharff/rsc-workshop/STEPS.md

 ## Intro: What are client components?

-- Make ClientComponent inside /components/intro and give it styles
+- Make ClientComponent inside client-server/_components and give it styles, add to page.tsx
 - Normal react components are marked with "use client"
 - They are rendered on the server and then hydrated on the client like with normal SSR
 - onClick alert, onclick state change